amanrai31/React2/README2.md

 ## UI as a tree

 Trees are a relationship model between items and UI is often represented using tree structures.
-Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between components(across a single render) in a React app called Render Tree.
+Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between components(across a single render) in a React app called the Render Tree.

 The tree is composed of nodes, each of which represents a component. like `App`, `ProfileCard`, `Table` etc. The root node in React render tree is the root component of the app it could be `Index`, `Main`, `App` oe anything.